ThibaultJanBeyer/DragSelect/deploying.md

 ## Deploying

 Tipically you don’t have to do this, since you most likely are not the project owner.
-But if you are, after thorough testings & having pushed everything, you can deploy a new version using:
+But if you are the project owner, after thorough testings & having pushed everything, you can deploy a new version using:

 ```
 npm run deploy